How To Find Homeless Shelters in Houston

 For more information visit their website or call them at 713.921.7520.

-The following shelters offer a place to stay for women with no children.
+The following homeless shelters in Houston offer a place to stay for women with no children.
 Should you need a shelter for women and children continue scrolling down in this article.

 Salvation Army – Conroe

 This Salvation Army shelter offers a safe place to stay for men and women.

 This Conroe women’s shelter offers short-term financial assistance and social activities are available for low-income families and the elderly.
 Educational, recreational, and spiritual mentoring programs are provided for youth.

 The shelter is located in Conroe.
 The address is 304 Ave E, Conroe, TX 77301.
 For more information visit their website or call them at 936.760.2440.